wszqkzqk/live-photo-conv/README-zh.md

-  --frame-to-photos           Export every frame of a live photo's video as a photo -f, --img-format=FORMAT     The format of the image exported from video --minimal                   Minimal metadata export, ignore unspecified exports -j, --jobs=NUM              Number of jobs to use for extracting, 0 for auto (not work in FFmpeg mode) --use-ffmpeg                Use FFmpeg to extract insdead of GStreamer --use-gst                   Use GStreamer to extract insdead of FFmpeg (default)
+  --frame-to-photos           Export every frame of a live photo's video as a photo -f, --img-format=FORMAT     The format of the image exported from video --minimal                   Minimal metadata export, ignore unspecified exports -T, --threads=NUM           Number of threads to use for extracting, 0 for auto (not work in FFmpeg mode) --use-ffmpeg                Use FFmpeg to extract insdead of GStreamer --use-gst                   Use GStreamer to extract insdead of FFmpeg (default)
 ```